 The Future Fund has an Advisory Committee, chaired by prominent Tasmanian businessman Royce Fairbrother.
 The Fund is also governed by Cancer Council Tasmania’s Board with specific rules on how funds can be invested and used.

 These are embedded in our Constitution to provide transparency and assurance to donors that their funds are being invested and expended wisely and appropriately.

 The Future Fund is taking time to build, but its importance in continuing to market and focus on why Tasmanians should support the Fund is essential for our long-term survival.

-Every day, more than 9 Tasmanians receive a cancer diagnosis.
+Every day, around 10 Tasmanians receive a cancer diagnosis.
 This adds to the 30,000 Tasmanians currently living with a cancer diagnosis.

 National research predicts this figure will increase by 73% - to over 15 people per day by 2040, meaning 1 in 18 Tasmanians will be living with a personal history of cancer.

 On current population growth, this will mean potentially more than 40,000 Tasmanians will be living with a cancer diagnosis.

 The need is clear.
 The demand by Tasmanians for cancer support services in the future will continue to increase.

 Tasmanians have been supporting Cancer Council Tasmania for 27 years and the Future Fund is another opportunity to continue that relationship.

 Our goal is to raise $10 million in the next 10 years for the Fund.